shikhar3dev/ai-medical-assistant/DEPLOYMENT_GUIDE.md

 ## 🎉 **Your Medical AI is Ready for the World!**

-Choose your deployment method and make your privacy-preserving federated learning system available to help healthcare professionals worldwide! 🏥✨
+Choose your deployment method and make your privacy-preserving federated learning system available to help healthcare professionals worldwide!.🏥✨